 Using a good color theme in your reports is crucial in Power BI.
 In this article, I’ll show you the tools that you can easily use to create your own color theme or color palettes and how to create consistent colors that work really well.
+You may watch the full video of this tutorial at the bottom of this blog.

 One great tip around colors is to keep things simple.
 Don’t overload your reports with colors.